SebastienGravel/KeyloggerToMidi/README.md

 # Keylogger to midi

 This project is a exercise under the theme of the **Global surveillance** and **Surveillance state**
-All project under this is theme are aim at transforming spying tool into creative tool.
+All project under this theme are aim at transforming spying tool into creative tool.

 ## Installation
 Require Python 3.6 and up